Reva2211/python_random_game/README.md

-# Fun City Entertainment Games Using Python
+# random entertainment Games Using Python

 This is a beginner-friendly Python mini project that simulates a fun entertainment hub with multiple random games and activities.